komoto48g/mwxlib/README.md

 The more pragmatic sample is 'debut.py'.
 Enjoy diving!

-mwxlib creates ~/.deb/ in your home directory.
+:memo: mwxlib creates ~/.deb/ in your home directory.
 This includes history, logs, dump files used to report when an error occurs.

-At the first startup, it takes some time to collect module information and create a dictionary.
+:memo: At the first startup, it takes some time to collect module information and create a dictionary.
 The collected module name is used for completion at the time of input in the shell.
 If you start the shell while pressing [C-S-], the dictionary will be recreated.